robbyriverside/brief/README.md

 }
 ```

-This is more efficient than using reflection to map to an arbitrary structure.
+This is more efficient than using reflection to map to an arbitrary structure and the Node object has many helpful methods for writing templates.

 ```go
 var in io.Reader
 rootNodes, err := brief.Decode(in)
 ```

-The Node structure can be walked to convert to a custom struct, if required.
-Multiple top-level forms are allowed and returned as an array of nodes by the decoder.
+Multiple top-level forms are allowed and returned as an array of Nodes by the decoder.

 ### Brief Encoder